drBenway/pixi-vn-wiki/start/interface.md

 This allows the use of systems such as React, Vue, Angular, etc. to create much more complex interfaces with excellent performance.

-With this, you can use varius UI tools to create a more complex interface screens.
+With this, you can use varius UI tools to create a more complex **interface screens**.

 ## How to enable HTML interaction?